What is investing?

 2) Choose your investments

-When choosing which Investments to place within your SIPP or Stocks and Shares ISA you have two options.
-Firstly you can choose to get someone else to do all the hard work for you and choose not only the asset mix but also the individual funds to invest in.
-Alternatively, you could choose to do it yourself (the so-called DIY option).
-You will notice that I mentioned investing in funds rather than investing directly into assets such as shares and bonds.
+You will notice that we mentioned investing in funds rather than investing directly into assets such as shares and bonds.
 That's because investing in assets via funds not only reduces the costs involved, as you benefit from economies of scale, but it also helps to reduce investment risk.
 Using funds you can still invest in almost any asset you want to including bonds and shares.
-Funds are usually run by a fund manager (known as active funds) but they can also be run by computer algorithms (known as passive funds), with the latter usually being cheaper to own.
+Funds can be managed actively by a fund manager and designed to beat the market (known as active funds) or passively where they're designed to track the performance of a particular index such as the S&P500 or FTSE100.
+Active funds come with the potential for higher returns but are typically more expensive.

 If you would rather invest your own money yourself then you need to be comfortable with managing the investment risks involved.
 In order to start investing your money you will need to pick an investment platform, such as Hargreaves Lansdown* or Interactive Investor*, and open SIPP or Stocks and Shares ISA with them.
 You would then pick and choose the Investments (i.e. funds) you want to hold within the SIPP or ISA.
 Investment platforms such as Hargreaves Lansdown and Interactive Investor also provide a range of research and funds shortlists to help you.
-However, I suggest you also carry out your own research using services such as Morningstar or our own 80-20 Investor service.
-For more information read my article "How to get the best return on £50,000'".
+However, we suggest you also carry out your own research using services such as Morningstar or our own 80-20 Investor service.
+For more information read my article "How to get the best return on £50,000".

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced the above editorial.
-The following links can be used if you do not wish to help Money to the Masses or take advantage of the exclusive Money to the Masses offers - Wealthify, Hargreaves Lansdown and Interactive Investor.
+The following links can be used if you do not wish to help Money to the Masses or take advantage of the exclusive Money to the Masses offers - Hargreaves Lansdown and Interactive Investor.